 Looking for a pediatrician for your newborn?
 Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 If there’s one thing you can’t put off until after your pregnancy, it’s finding a pediatrician.

 You may have been able to find an OBGYN after you found out you were pregnant, but not so with your newborn’s doctor.
 You’ll need to find and select a pediatrician before he’s born.

-You see, the baby’s first doctor’s appointment happens right at the hospital after he’s born.
+You see, the baby’s first checkup happens right at the hospital after he’s born.
 The pediatrician will take a look at him and likely visit each day you’re there.
 She’ll also be the one to discharge and claim him fit to go home.

 Not exactly something you can put off to the last minute.

 So, how do you find the right pediatrician for your baby?
 And how do you even start or filter potential candidates?

 It comes down to visiting and interviewing potential pediatricians for a meet and greet.
 But if you’re a first-time mom or starting a new search, you might not know the right interview questions for pediatricians or where to begin.

 Don’t worry—I’ve got you covered.
-I wanted to make sure my son’s (and later, my twins’) doctor was someone we all felt comfortable with, and someone my kids could go back to for years to come.
+I wanted to make sure my son’s (and later, my twins’) doctor was someone we all felt comfortable with, and someone they could go back to for the long term.
 When we moved and later had to switch, I used the same criteria to find their current pediatrician.

 I’ll share a few factors you might want to consider when whittling down your choices, and resources to start your search.

-Once you have a few in mind, the best way to make the right decision is to visit and talk to the pediatricians.
-Below, I share the top 15 interview questions for pediatricians as well as observations to make about your meet and greet.
+Once you have a few in mind, the best way to make the right decision is to visit and talk to them.
+Below, I share the top 15 interview questions for pediatricians as well as observations to make during your meet and greet.